illacloud/illa-design/packages/typography/README.md

 # Typography

 Typography is used to show text information.
-It has 3 child component: Heading, Text, Paragraph
+It has 3 child component: Heading, Text, Paragraph.

 ## Installation